 - By contrast, motor vehicle accidents kill roughly the same number of people as gun violence, but receive almost four times the amount of funding per life lost.21Ibid.
 Motor vehicle accidents received approximately $162 per life lost between 2009 and 2018.
 This figure is an approximation and is derived from a search of FedREPORTER for projects with “motor vehicle” or “traffic accident” listed among the project terms.
 Also note that motor vehicle accident research may have received funding from other agencies included in FedREPORTER that were not reported here.

-Research Funding Per Life Lost for Select Leading Causes of Death 2009-201822Ibid.
+Research Funding Per Life Lost for Select Leading Causes of Death, 2009-2018

 Unlike with the issue of gun violence, sustained government investments in research on motor vehicle accidents led to scientific innovations and policies that have saved countless lives.

-Gun Death vs. Motor Vehicle Accident Deaths Since 1999
+Gun Deaths vs. Motor Vehicle Accident Deaths Since 1999

 Following years of inaction, government investments in data collection and subsequent research dramatically shifted the trajectory of the HIV/AIDS epidemic in the US.